rainman-xx/AWS-Reserved-Instance/README.md

 + Handle the case where ES cluster has separate master.
 Maybe consider it like RDS MultiAZ as additional dimension
 + Additional Code documentation
 + Pass regions and services as command line parameters.
-Other assume all regions and all supported services
+Otherwise, generate reports for all regions and supported AWS services